GrayCoHub/gs/README.md

 The function call is made to be easy, gs() , is the function call.
 An arguement is required to be passed with the function call.

 The function call arguement cannot be empty.
-The three types of call arguements follow:
+There are three types arguements used as follows:

 1) integer arguement,  gs(3)